 The float should then attempt to complete a second vertical profile.
-Companies will receive 10 points for successfully completing a second vertical profile using a buoyancy engine.
+Companies will receive 10 points for successfully completing a second vertical profile using a buoyancy engine, or 5 points if they use a different mechanism.
 Successfully completing a vertical profile is defined as the float descending to 2.5 meters (+/- 33 cm) then ascending to 40 cm (+/- 33 cm).